-In 2011, Chris Dodig and Michael Hinkley negotiated a $150,000 settlement on behalf of a Berkshire County resident who was seriously injured by a neighbor's dog.
+In 2011, Chris Dodig negotiated a $150,000 settlement on behalf of a Berkshire County resident who was seriously injured by a neighbor’s dog.

-In 2010, Michael Hinkley and Chris Dodig obtained an $850,000 settlement in a medical malpractice case on behalf of a North Adams woman injured during a gynecological surgical procedure involving the use of vaginal mesh to control incontinence.
+In 2010, Chris Dodig obtained an $850,000 settlement in a medical malpractice case on behalf of a North Adams woman injured during a gynecological surgical procedure involving the use of vaginal mesh to control incontinence.

 In 2010, Chris Dodig successfully argued before the Vermont Supreme Court (the state’s highest court) to uphold his client’s appointment as the administrator of an estate.
 The court held that the mother of the decedent’s child rather than the mother of the decedent should control the estate.
 The case essentially established new law in Vermont.

-In 2010, Michael Hinkley and Chris Dodig negotiated a $420,000 settlement on behalf of a Berkshire County resident who was seriously injured as the result of a misfilled prescription at a pharmacy.
+In 2010, Chris Dodig negotiated a $420,000 settlement on behalf of a Berkshire County resident who was seriously injured as the result of a misfilled prescription at a pharmacy.

-In 2009, Michael Hinkley and Chris Dodig resolved two medical malpractice wrongful death cases, including one in Springfield, Massachusetts, for the total amount of $1,150,000.
+In 2009, Chris Dodig resolved two medical malpractice wrongful death cases, including one in Springfield, Massachusetts, for a total of $1.15 million.

-Chris Dodig negotiated settlements exceeding $2,000,000 (two million) in the first half of 2008.
+Chris Dodig negotiated settlements exceeding $2 million in the first half of 2008.
 The settlements included a failure to diagnose cancer medical malpractice death claim, a motor vehicle accident death claim and a motor vehicle/pedestrian accident claim on behalf of a Vermont resident.

-Donald Goodrich and Michael Hinkley secured settlements totaling $957,500, reflecting payments and interest owed to a Vermont manufacturer in connection with a bridge replacement project in Waltham, Massachusetts.
+Donald Goodrich secured settlements totaling $957,500, reflecting payments and interest owed to a Vermont manufacturer in connection with a bridge replacement project in Waltham, Massachusetts.

-Settled a products liability case for $750,000 on behalf of a 49-year-old man who suffered work-related crush amputation injuries to his left hand.
-The firm also achieved a favorable resolution of the client's workers' compensation case.
+The DO&D team settled a product liability case for $750,000 on behalf of a 49-year-old man who suffered work-related crush amputation injuries to his left hand.
+The firm also achieved a favorable resolution of the client’s workers’ compensation case.
 The product case settled three weeks before trial.

-Negotiated a $650,000 settlement in a medical malpractice case involving a failure to diagnose a heart attack which led to death.
+The DO&D team negotiated a $650,000 settlement in a medical malpractice case involving a failure to diagnose a heart attack, which led to death.

-Negotiated a $585,000 settlement on a behalf of a client with serious neck and back injuries resulting from a New York motor vehicle collision.
+The DO&D team negotiated a $585,000 settlement on behalf of a client with serious neck and back injuries resulting from a New York motor vehicle collision.

-Successfully negotiated a settlement on behalf of a local family in a hotly contested civil rights case which stemmed from the fatal shooting of an unarmed man by a Vermont State Police officer.
-This case involved a complex appellate argument before the United States Court of Appeals for the 2nd Circuit.
-The full decision may be found at O'Bert v.
+The DO&D team successfully negotiated a settlement on behalf of a local family in a hotly contested civil rights case that stemmed from the fatal shooting of an unarmed man by a Vermont State Police officer.
+This case involved a complex appellate argument before the U.S. Court of Appeals for the 2nd Circuit.
+The full decision may be found at O’Bert v.
 Vargo, 331 F3d 29 (2d Cir 2003).